adrianam4/Easings-and-Splines-for-UI-Animations/README.md

 - PROS

-     1. Easings makes you saving a lot of time and effort.
+     1.Easings makes you saving a lot of time and effort.

-     2. Easings are easy to understand, easy to implement in your code and easy to use them.
+     2.Easings are easy to understand, easy to implement in your code and easy to use them.

-     3. Easings let the developer create smooth movements or animations quickly and easily.
+     3.Easings let the developer create smooth movements or animations quickly and easily.

-     4. Easings also are useful to create camera movements smoother, to create paths, and to create dynamic UI that looks so cool.
+     4.Easings also are useful to create camera movements smoother, to create paths, and to create dynamic UI that looks so cool.

 - CONS

-     1. The maths you must know to create all the easing functions could be difficult for some people.
+     1.The maths you must know to create all the easing functions could be difficult for some people.

-     2. The library requires implementing 33 functions, and it's a lot of work.
+     2.The library requires implementing 33 functions, and it's a lot of work.

 ## 6. References
 https://medium.com/motion-in-interaction/animation-principles-in-ui-design-understanding-easing-bea05243fe3